 My approach to remote teaching

-My remote teaching set-up uses a multi-camera system so that I can always share the most helpful views and angles.
+My remote teaching setup uses a multi-camera system so that students always see the most helpful views and angles.

 CAMERA 1: The main view.
-A direct view of the entire guitar playing posture and position.
+A direct view of the entire playing posture and position.

 CAMERA 2: A closer view of the right hand to accentuate the details of proper plucking techniques.